ethereum/consensus-specs/specs/merge/validator.md

 The body of this function is implementation dependent.
 The Engine API may be used to implement it with an external execution engine.

+*Note*: `get_payload_header` function is added to the `ExecutionEngine` protocol for use as a validator.

+The body of this function is implementation dependent.
+The Engine API may be used to implement it with an external execution engine.

 #### `get_payload`

 Given the `payload_id`, `get_payload` returns the most recent version of the execution payload that